OpenBMB/MiniCPM-V/docs/swift_train_and_infer.md

     pip install -e '.[llm]'
 ```

-## Swift infer
+## Swift Infer
+Inference using Swift can be carried out in two ways: through a command line interface and via Python code.

-### quick start
+### Quick start
+Here are the steps to launch Swift from the Bash command line:

-1. run the bash code will download the model of MiniCPM-Llama3-V-2_5 and run the inference
+1. Run the bash code will download the model of MiniCPM-Llama3-V-2_5 and run the inference
 ``` shell
 CUDA_VISIBLE_DEVICES=0 swift infer --model_type minicpm-v-v2_5-chat
 ```

-2. you can also run the code with more arguments below to run the inference:
+2. You can also run the code with more arguments below to run the inference:
 ```
     model_id_or_path # 可以写huggingface的模型id或者本地模型地址
     infer_backend ['AUTO', 'vllm', 'pt'] # 后段推理，默认auto